swiftdemand/swiftprotocol/README.md

 Swift Entities are not connected to a personal real-world identity and therefore do not receive Basic Income.
 These accounts still must be approved by Identity Providers before being created.
 An Identity Provider must be linked to all Swift Entities, however Identity Providers are not allowed to make transactions on behalf of a Swift Account.
 Delegated Nodes and Identity Providers both inherit from the Swift Account type.

 ### Delegated Nodes
-Delegated Nodes are responsibile for maintaining full nodes and creating new blocks.
+Delegated Nodes are responsible for maintaining full nodes and creating new blocks.
 Each election cycle Swift Citizens will sign votes to help choose which Delegated Nodes they would like to represent them.
 This means that Delegated Nodes act as elected officials with the capability to vote on proposals to add/remove other Delegated Nodes and Identity Providers.

 ### Identity Providers
 Identity Providers are responsible for validating the identity of Swift Citizens and creating new citizens by generating a keypair for each new Swift Citizen and including the identity on the blockchain.
 Identity Providers have the added responsibility of protecting Swift Citizens whose keys they control with buyer and seller protections.